ChenDelong1999/my-academic-website-2023/content/authors/admin/_index.md

   url: https://multimodality.group/

 # Short bio (displayed in user profile at end of posts)
-bio: Towards Multi-modal Artificial General Intelligence
+bio: Incomming PhD Student of HKUST

 # Interests to show in About widget
 interests: